-The information in this section should be read in conjunction with our consolidated financial statements and related notes beginning on page F-1 and the related information included elsewhere in this Annual Report on Form 20-F. Our financial statements are prepared in accordance with IFRS as issued by the International Accounting Standards Board, and reported in NIS.
-We maintain our accounting books and records in NIS and our functional currency is NIS.
+The information in this section should be read in conjunction with our consolidated financial statements and related notes beginning on page F-1 and the related information included elsewhere in this Annual Report on Form 20-F. Our financial statements are prepared in accordance with IFRS as issued by the International Accounting Standards Board, and reported in U.S. dollars.
+We maintain our accounting books and records in U.S. dollars and our functional currency is the U.S. dollar.
 Certain amounts presented herein may not sum due to rounding.